Daggubati9/PPT.github.io/Day 4_Virtual Machine.md

 Public Load Balancer directs internet traffic to public-facing services.

 Internal Load Balancer distributes traffic inside a private network, often for microservices or internal APIs.

+## ✅ Cloud Run & Serverless Platform:-

+## Q1: What is Cloud Run?
+A: Cloud Run is a fully managed serverless platform by Google Cloud that lets you run containerized applications without managing infrastructure.

+## Q2: What does "serverless" mean?
+A: Serverless means you don’t have to manage servers manually.
+The platform handles scaling, patching, and resource allocation.
+You just deploy your code or container, and it runs as needed.

+## Q3: How do you deploy an app to Cloud Run?

+Package your app into a Docker container.

+Push it to Artifact Registry or Container Registry.

+Deploy it using the Cloud Console, CLI (gcloud run deploy), or Terraform.
+Cloud Run automatically gives it a HTTPS URL and scales based on requests.

+## Q4: What are the benefits of using Cloud Run?

+No infrastructure to manage

+Scales to zero (cost-effective)

+Fast deployments

+Supports any language or framework (since it uses containers)